BIDS/datarray/doc/source/ndarray_methods.rst

 Reshapes
 --------

 Reshaping is prickly..
 I've already implemented certain slicing mechanisms that can insert unlabeled axes with length-1.
 This seems legitimate.
-Also squeezing out length-1 seems legitimate (**even if the Axis is labeled?**). **No solution implemented**
+Also squeezing out length-1 seems legitimate (**even if the Axis is labeled?**).

+The reshaping currently only trims or pads the array shape with 1s, or flattens the array entirely (returning an ndarray).